Assessment Framework

 Is continued investment justified, or are we compounding risk?

-The framework evaluates AI initiatives across four risk dimensions that commonly remain implicit:
+The framework evaluates AI initiatives across five governance dimensions:

 1. Problem Framing Risk